-If a proper diagnosis has not been made, AIP can be particularly dangerous, especially if drugs which aggravate the disorder are administered.
+If a proper diagnosis has not been made, AIP can be particularly dangerous, especially if unsafe medications which aggravate the disorder are administered.
 The prognosis of AIP is usually good if the disorder is recognized before severe nerve damage has occurred and if treatment and preventive measures are begun.
 Although symptoms usually resolve after an attack, some individuals may develop chronic pain.
 Nerve damage and associated muscle weakness from a severe attack improves over time, but such improvement may take many months to resolve fully.

-Liver transplantation has been used to treat some individuals with AIP, specifically individuals with severe disease who have failed to respond to other treatment options.
+Liver transplantation has been used to treat some individuals with AIP, specifically individuals with severe disease with frequent hospitalizations who have failed to respond to other treatment options.
 A liver transplant in individuals with AIP is an option of last resort.
 Affected individuals who experience kidney failure may require a kidney transplant.
 Some individuals have required a combined kidney/liver transplant.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.

-MEDICAL ALERT BRACELET Wearing a medical alert bracelet is advisable for patients who have had attacks.
+MEDICAL ALERT BRACELET Wearing a Medical Alert bracelet is advisable for patients who have had attacks.

 DIET AIP patients prone to attacks should eat a normal or high carbohydrate diet and should not greatly restrict their intakes of carbohydrate and calories, even for short periods of time.
 If weight loss is desired, it is advisable to consult a physician, who may request that a dietitian estimate an individual's normal caloric intake, which varies greatly from one person to another.
 It may be appropriate to prescribe a diet that is approximately 10% below the normal level of calories for the patient.
-This should result in a gradual weight loss and usually will not cause an attack of porphyria.
+This should result in a gradual weight loss and usually will not cause an attack of Porphyria.
 (Diet and Nutrition)